Terms and Conditions

 4.10.
 If buyer has received a gift together with his/her ordered goods, the gift must be returned together with the rest of the goods to seller in case of a withdrawal from the purchase contract.

 4.11.
 This whole article 4 will not be applied to a purchase contract concluded with an entrepreneur as stated in sec.
-420 of the civil code (hereinafter “entrepreneur”), despite the fact that a return form is included in all confirmations of orders by sec.
-2.8 in these terms and conditions.
+420 of the civil code (hereinafter “entrepreneur”), despite the fact that the confirmation of order shipment by sec.
+2.8 sent to all buyers includes a link to the form with the information how to withdraw from the purchase contract.
 Entrepreneurs are only authorized to withdraw by reasons listed in the civil code.

 5. TRANSPORT AND DELIVERY OF GOODS